 The Founding of PayPal: How It Happened

-The late 90s was the beginning of the modern information technology age.
+The late 1990s was the start of Paypal’s history, and the beginning of the modern information technology age.
 The technology had been developing for decades before fruition, but the 90s is when it started to become commercially viable.
 The efforts of companies like Microsoft and Apple saw that every home had a computer.
 Every home with a computer soon found they also purchased internet services.
 With internet services came a plethora of activities to do online, mainly shopping.

 Remote shopping had already been around in the form of door-to-door salesmen, magazines, and cold call selling.
 However, these methods were terrible for scaling and updating.
 New products took time to advertise.
 At the time, Peter Thiel had already formed ideas of his own around finding new opportunities in the changing world.
 He had already begun to note the connectivity that technological advancements.
 This leads him to give a speech at Stanford University on emerging global market opportunities.
 Max Levchin happened to attend that speech.
 It was afterward that Levchin and Thiel met up to discuss ideas.

 Later in the year they met, the two came up with the idea of digital wallets.
 They had found a way to create a financial technology that could leverage online payments and money transfers in significantly less time than snail mail with lower fees.
-In December 1998, Thiel and Levchin made it official and formed the company Confinity.
+In December 1998, Thiel and Levchin made it official and formed the company Confinity, the first step in the history of PayPal.
 Within a year, an engineer in the company helped to bring the founder’s idea of seamless online transactions to life with an email-based payment system.
 Thus, PayPal was born.
 The success of the email-based system took the internet by storm.
 As consumers found PayPal easier to use and faster, they begged online commercial retailers and other businesses to create PayPal accounts for an easier shopping experience.
 This led to PayPal creating a way for eBay payments to be made on-site.

 The success of quick, safe, and simple online payments with minimal fees was undeniable.
-By 2002, Thiel and Levchin had decided the success of PayPal far outweighed their other financial technology ideas.
+By 2002, Thiel and Levchin had decided the success of PayPal and its history far outweighed their other financial technology ideas.
 Confinity was renamed PayPal.

 PayPal Through The Years